 - Present the chair’s contribution in terms of capacity building and added value for the faculty and the university, notably with respect to faculty and university strategic priorities

-- The UL self-identification form (see Appendix 3 – text only available in French).
+- The UL self-identification form (PDF, text only available in French).
 The information provided is kept confidential.

 For more information